devnull-cz/c-prog-lang/modules/dynamic-analysis.md

   - the performance degradation incurred by dynamic analysis is usually much higher than the one of syscall/library tracing

-Task: Take a look at the code and try to find as many bugs as possible:
+:wrench: Task: Take a look at the code and try to find as many bugs as possible:
 #source shell.c

 Then compile the program with as many checks as possible and run the